emmymarysia/GoLocal/README.md

 **Required Must-have Stories**

--Register new user
+- Register new user
--Login
+- Login
--Explore/search map
+- Explore/search map
--List of user-created guides for specific interests/locations -Profile page users can customize with their interests, and that will display guides they’ve created -Page to create a guide (title it, add locations and descriptions) -View the attributes of a specific business
+- List of user-created guides for specific interests/locations
+- Profile page users can customize with their interests, and that will display guides they’ve created
+- Page to create a guide (title it, add locations and descriptions)
+- View the attributes of a specific business
--Complete view of a specific guide when clicked
+- Complete view of a specific guide when clicked

 **Optional Nice-to-have Stories**